awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-datasync-locationsmb.md

 `User`  <a name="cfn-datasync-locationsmb-user"></a>
 The user who can mount the share, has the permissions to access files and folders in the SMB share\.
+For information about choosing a user name that ensures sufficient permissions to files, folders, and metadata, see [user](create-smb-location.html#SMBuser)\.
 *Required*: Yes
 *Type*: String
 *Maximum*: `104`